nationalparkservice/acoustic_discovery/README.md

 This library was commissioned by the National Park Service to assist with ornithological research in Alaska. <br>
-It's purpose is to automatically detect avian songs in recorded audio.
+It's purpose is to automatically detect the songs of [select avian species](#detection-thresholds) in recorded audio.
 <br>

 ## Table of Contents